What is Culture? or permission of the instructor

 Mode of instruction

 Seminars (two per week) with presentations and discussions of the works of art and texts.
-The course also includes a class at Leiden University Libraries’ Special Collections and one at the Mauritshuis.
+One of the classes will take place at Leiden University Libraries’ Special Collections and the course will include a special class at the Mauritshuis.

 Participation (in-class participation, ongoing weeks 1-7): 15%